KMUsungwon/flutter_weatherInfo/README.md

 # flutter_weatherInfo
+- login and signup functional implementation using firebase
-singUp functional implementation and get city weather information using openAPI
+- get city weather information using openAPI